dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 Above one is reactor's input, but this one is output of the reactor.

-Reactor state is recieved by viewcontroller.
+State of reactor send to viewcontroller.
-Subscibe Reactor state and viewcontroller set the fruitimage with the state value.
+After subscribing Reactor state from the viewcontroller, viewcontroller would set the fruit image with the state value.
-Because the state value is same as image name, so image can be shown.
+Because the state value is same as image name, the fruit image can be shown by UIImageView.